balaenazhao/MisIdentifiedBirdSeqs/README.md

 ## **More mis-identified sequences found through my own research**
 ```
 Anthus roseatus mitogenome **MN814327** (also identical to NC_061412)
-Blasted to be most closely to Alauda arvensis with 99.19% identity.
+Blasted to be most closely related to Alauda arvensis with 99.19% identity.
 ```

 ```
 Phoenicurus fuliginosus
 cytochrome b (Cytb) **KJ024172**
 NADH dehydrogenase subunit 2 (ND2) **KJ024236**
-Blasted to be most closely to Niltava macgrigoriae with 99.90% and 99.60% identity respectively.
+Blasted to be most closely related to Niltava macgrigoriae with 99.90% and 99.60% identity respectively.
 ```

 ```